twin rock beach

 Amenia Beach

-With a cream-colored sandbar parting the pellucid waters, it won’t take long before you take a dip into this inviting beach swaddled by a relaxing mood.
+With a cream-colored sandbar parting the pellucid waters, it won’t take long before you dip into this inviting beach swaddled by a relaxing mood.

 Places to Stay in Catanduanes